ruuda/christmas-tree/readme.md

    current mode is retrieved by connecting to the server and listening for mode changes.

+## Running

+To run the client on Ubuntu 16.04:

+    # Build the client program.
+    stack setup
+    stack build

+    # Give yourself permission to access /dev/ttyACM0
+    sudo usermod --append --groups dialout YOURNAME

+    # Run the client, assuming the Arduino is at /dev/ttyACM0.
+    # Replace example.com:444 with your server domain and socket port.
+    stack exec christmas-tree /dev/ttyACM0 example.com:444

 ## Modes

 A mode is a function `Float -> Integer -> Color`, that takes the current time